marton78/pffft/README.md

 ## CMake:
-The core are still the 2 files; that's everything you need.
-There's now CMake support to build the static library `libPFFFT.a` from these files, plus the additional `libFFTPACK.a` library.
+There's now CMake support to build the static libraries `libPFFFT.a` and `libPFFASTCONV.a` from the source files, plus the additional `libFFTPACK.a` library.
 Later one's sources are there anyway for the benchmark.

 ## Comparison with other FFTs: